 IEEE 802.11 Wireless LAN Working Group: Contains working group documents plus discussion archives.

-Extensible Authentication Protocol (EAP) Working Group: IETF working group responsible for EAP and related issues.
+Extensible Authentication Protocol (EAP) Method Update Working Group: IETF working group responsible for issuing standard EAP method specifications.

 Open Mobile Alliance:Consolidation of the WAP Forum and the Open Mobile Architecture Initiative.
 Provides WAP technical specifications and industry links.